zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 491.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that contains all the information you need to i mprove your English even faster.
+Go there to download a Learning Guide for this episode that contains all the information you need to i mprove your English even faster.

 This episode is called “Having a Temper Tantrum.”
 When someone gets very angry, especially a young child, we often say they have a “ temper tantrum.”
 This is a dialogue between Alberto and Melissa using a numbe r of different words you might use to describe this unfortunate situation.
 Let’ s get started.